nens/threedi-docs/source/e_integral_model_tutorial.rst

 * Create a new schematisation
 * Use the vector data importer to add 1D objects to a schematisation in batch
+* Use expressions to infer culvert characteristics in the attribute table
 * Use a processing algorithm to infer the manhole bottom level from pipes
 * Add impervious surfaces to a schematisation and use a processing algorithm to map them to connection nodes
 * Upload a schematisation